 “It really depends on who you speak with regarding which defence mechanism they'll draw upon - as in young men who already consider themselves as fit, gym goers and into health and fitness tend to defend their meat heavy diets more adamantly.”

 Richardson is publishing a book on the topic later this year entitled Redefining Masculinity: feminism, family and food, but it was reactions from people he knew that piqued his initial curiosity.
 When he first made changes to his diet over three years ago, he saw some of these defensive responses from his friends.

 “My experience, as a sport-loving, football playing, fit, young, heterosexual white man was entirely expected within the friendship group,” he explains.
 “Like any other challenge to the structures of hegemonic masculinities, once 'outed' as vegan, the immediate accusations of weakness and homosexuality come to the fore.”

 Insults like “soy boy”- defined by urban dictionary as a phrase to describe “males who completely and utterly lack all necessary masculine qualities”, show how this attitude easily pervades popular culture.
 Widespread a few years ago on sites like Twitter and Reddit, the term gained traction with far-right commenters seeking to distance themselves from anything deemed “feminine” or “weak”.

-'Normalising' a plant-based diet
+Breaking the stigma around a plant-based diet

 Even if men are interested in eating less meat, without acceptance it can still be a difficult choice, a recent study from the University of Southampton shows.
 The more men that take the leap, the easier it gets, researcher Dr Emma Roe told a conference when the paper was presented.